About

 You can also create rules to automatically request captions, OCR, chaptering, or dubbing for new entries that meet specific criteria.
 For more information, see Create captioning & enrichment rules in Rich Media CMS.

-If Content Lab is enabled on your account, you may also see a Captions & Translations option when ordering captions.
-For instructions using this workflow, see Order VOD translations in Rich Media CMS with Content Lab.
+If Content Lab is enabled on your account, you can also order translations using the Captions & translations workflow.
+This article describes the legacy REACH workflow.
+For the Content Lab workflow, see Order VOD translations in Rich Media CMS with Content Lab.

 Media must be at least 10 seconds long for translation processing.